bp4mc2/fbm-in-rdf/README.md

 8. *Modelling language and procedure are two sides of the same coin*.
 This principe is one of the main reasons for this research repository: the semantic modelling community lacks a rigor procedure for semantic modelling.
 9. *Term definitions are an integral part of models*.
 This principe can be linked to vocabulary-principe of both SKOS and OWL standards.
 10. *Variation between specific situations of use*.
 As semantic modelling is used all over the web, it is clear that this principe holds true for semantic models.
 However, that does not imply that a single language and metamodel cannot exists.
 It's all a matter of communication and creating a global (web) community that can adhere to the language presented.
 A language that is already available as the combination of different semantic standards.

+## Research goals

+This research repository will give answers to the following questions:

+1. How can we represent facts in RDF?
+2. How can we represent fact types in RDF?

 ## Structure of this repository